Fundamental Duties in the Indian Constitution

 - to strive towards excellence in all spheres of Individuals and collective activity so that the nation constantly rises to higher levels of endeavor and achievement;

 - to provide opportunities for education to his child or ward between the age of six and fourteen years.
-This duty was added by the 86th Constitutional Amendment Act, 2002.
+This duty was added by the 86th Constitutional Amendment Act, of 2002.

 - legal Enforcement: Right of Children to Free and Compulsory Education Act, 2009.